Criterion for a state to be distillable via stochastic incoherent operations: Resource theory of coherence

-For the resource theory of coherence, a basic requirement for free operations is that: any free operation can only map an incoherent state to an incoherent state.
-Here, an operation means a completely positive trace-preserving (CPTP) map \cite{Jamiolkowshi,Choi}.
-Motivated by suitable practical considerations, several free operations were proposed.
-We introduce three classes of them: the maximally incoherent operations (MIO) \cite{Aberg1}, the incoherent operations (IO) \cite{Baumgratz}, and the strictly incoherent operations (SIO) \cite{Winter,Yadin}, which will be considered in this paper.
-The MIO defined to be all operations $\Lambda$ such that $\Lambda(\delta)\in\mathcal{I}$ for every $\delta\in\mathcal{I}$, where $\mathcal{I}$ is the set of incoherent states.
-An incoherent operation \cite{Baumgratz} is a CPTP map, expressed as
+For the resource theory of coherence, the most fundamental requirement for the free operations is that: any free operation can only map an incoherent state to an incoherent state.
+With this requirement and other considerations, several free operations were proposed.
+We recall three classes of them: the maximally incoherent operations (MIOs) \cite{Aberg1}, the incoherent operations (IOs) \cite{Baumgratz}, and the strictly incoherent operations (SIOs) \cite{Winter,Yadin}, which will be considered in this paper.
+The MIO is defined to be all operations $\Lambda(\rho)=\sum_{n=1}^N K_n\rho K_n^\dagger$ such that $\Lambda(\delta)\in\mathcal{I}$ for every $\delta\in\mathcal{I}$, where $\mathcal{I}$ is the set of incoherent states.
+An incoherent operation \cite{Baumgratz} is a completely positive trace-preserving (CPTP) map, expressed as